 The cause of cardiomyopathy is not always clear, but there are some known

 For example, conditions that lead to inflammation or heart damage can increase a person’s risk of cardiomyopathy.

 Heart failure, which can occur as a result of a heart attack or other conditions, can also cause cardiomyopathy.

 There are a few types of cardiomyopathy, including the following:

-The disease often starts in the left ventricle, but it can eventually also affect the right ventricle.
+The disease often starts in the left ventricle but can eventually affect the right ventricle.

-Dilated cardiomyopathy can affect the structure and function of the atria (the upper chambers of the heart).
+Dilated cardiomyopathy can also affect the structure and function of the atria (the upper chambers of the heart).